fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 {% include figure.html src="/images/qgis/qgis-blank.png" caption="The exhileration and terror of a blank map" %}

 Most people expect to see a map, and are frustrated when they don't.
 QGIS is a powerful but general mapping tool; broad tools of this nature tend not to much without explicit instructions from you.
 Using these tools successfully, especially mappings tools, often means adjusting your expectations of what they should do automatically.

-We must not assume that they should work like Google Maps and automatically display maps for you.
+We must not assume that QGIS should work like Google Maps and automatically display maps for you.
 If you're constantly comparing what the tool does to what you hope it will do, you're always going to feel like the tool is working against you.
 If you are disappointed there is no map, you should ask yourself why you expected to see a map when we haven't given the tool any map data to display.

 ## Data, not maps